 What this means is that in motor vehicle accident claims, a party will need to be aware of the obligation to disclose all medical reports and similar relevant documents, whether or not they assist that party’s case.
 If they fail to provide such documents, they will be ordered to do so by the court.
 There can be quite serious consequences for lawyers involved who fail to meet the relevant obligations.

 Snedden Hall & Gallop can assist you

-We have vast experience in personal injury and specifically in motor vehicle accidents.
-We will work with you to ensure you have complete medical records of your injury.
+We have vast experience in personal injury and specifically in motor vehicle accident claims.
+We will work with you to ensure you have complete medical records of your motor vehicle injury.
 Please contact us regarding your motor vehicle accident as soon as you can on (02) 6285 8000 or by email.
 You can see details of our compensation representation here.